zhjohnchan/SK-VG/README.md

 # Data

-You can download the dataset from [here](https://drive.google.com/file/d/1XShB2JK0WDG_KDRE2obCHuAjkoCmTo4f/view?usp=sharing).
+You can download the dataset from [Google Drive](https://drive.google.com/file/d/1XShB2JK0WDG_KDRE2obCHuAjkoCmTo4f/view?usp=sharing).

 # Citation
 If you find this dataset helpful, please cite the paper below.